Nicklas373/HANA_PDF/README.md

 ---

 ### License
-The HANA-CI PDF is a open source Laravel Project that has licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The HANA PDF is a open source Laravel Project that has licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ---